-6.6 Applicants are advised to refer to Planning Application Validation: Milton Keynes Requirements for Biodiversity (Part 2), as well as Natural England's Standing Advice for required survey standards Surveys must be carried out by suitably qualified, licensed and experienced ecologists.
+- 6.8.
+Applicants are advised to refer to Planning Application Validation: Milton Keynes Requirements for Biodiversity (Part 2), as well as Natural England's Standing Advice for required survey standards Surveys must be carried out by suitably qualified, licensed and experienced ecologists.
 It is important that planning decisions are based on up-to-date ecological reports and survey data.
-It is difficult to set a specific timeframe over which reports or survey data should be considered valid, as this will vary in different circumstances.
-However, surveys older than 18 months are likely to require updating https://www.milton-keynes.gov.uk/planning-and-building/planning-policy/green-infrastructure-strategy
+It is difficult to set a specific timeframe over which reports, or survey data should be considered valid, as this will vary in different circumstances.
+However, surveys older than 18 months are likely to require updating and those 3 years or more will in most cases be invalid, for more information see CIEEM guidance .
+If in doubt contact the council's ecology department. - 6.9.
+It is important to note that even should an ecological survey conclude that no protected or priority species are present on the application site, or that the development proposed will not cause habitat loss or have negative effect on biodiversity it is still required that the survey be submitted in full as part of the planning application.